microsoft/vscode-azure-account/README.md

 | `Azure: Sign Out` | Sign out of your Azure subscription.
 | `Azure: Select Subscription` | Pick the set of subscriptions you want to work with.
 Extensions should respect this list and only show resources within the filtered subscriptions.
 | `Azure: Create an Account`  | If you don't have an Azure Account, you can [sign up](https://azure.microsoft.com/en-us/free/?utm_source=campaign&utm_campaign=vscode-azure-account&mktingSource=vscode-azure-account) for one today and receive $200 in free credits.
+| `Azure: Open Bash in Cloud Shell`  | Open a new terminal running Bash in Cloud Shell.
+| `Azure: Open PowerShell in Cloud Shell`  | Open a new terminal running PowerShell in Cloud Shell.

 ## Contributing